 Example: Michelle is privately receiving a Child Support assessed amount of $4,000 a year from July to December.
 This assessed amount reduces to $3,000 from January.
 Centrelink assesses the $4,000 maintenance income received during the relevant period from July to December.
 Due to the change in assessment amounts from January the total maintenance for the financial year is:

 This amounts to $3,504.11 for the financial year.

 Therefore, $3,504.11 should be applied from January until the end of the financial year (assuming no further changes).
 Any arrears are worked out in the reconciliation process.
-From the beginning of the new financial year, the CSA amount of $3,000 is used until the CSA notifies of a new assessment amount.
+From the beginning of the new financial year, the Child Support amount of $3,000 is used until Child Support notifies of a new assessment amount.
 Applying $3,504.11 from January reduces the likelihood of an overpayment at reconciliation, depending on any other circumstances affecting her rate for that period.

 Policy reference: FA Guide 3.1.7 Maintenance Income Test

-Where the CSA makes a retrospective assessment, changing the liability for a past period during the income year, the maintenance income estimate is revised and applied from the date of reassessment.
+Where Child Support makes a retrospective assessment, changing the liability for a past period during the income year, the maintenance income estimate is revised and applied from the date of reassessment.
 No immediate debts or arrears will be raised or paid during the financial year.
 However, subsequent payments may be reduced through mandatory continuous adjustment (MCA) to offset a potential reconciliation debt.